Tame Complexity of Effective Field Theories in the Quantum Gravity Landscape: Tameness, complexity, and first applications

 We view the Lagrangian as a tame function on the $(d+1)N$-dimensional space spanned by the field variables $\phi_1,\ldots,\phi_N$ and their spacetime derivatives.
 Since $\cL$ is polynomial, its complexity is simply given by $(\cF,\cD) = ((d+1)N,D)$, showing a straightforward dependence on the spacetime dimension, the number of fields, and the degree of the interactions.

 Let us highlight a simple application of sharp o-minimality.
-Suppose that we wish to solve a computational problem in this theory, such as estimating the number of vacua, i,e,~the number of zeros of the potential $V$.
+Suppose that we wish to solve a computational problem in this theory, such as estimating the number of critical points of the potential $V$.
 The computational complexity of this problem should then depend on the complexity $(\cF,\cD)=(N,D)$ of the potential.
 Indeed, Bézout's theorem gives a sharp upper bound

 regardless of the precise form of the potential.

 The power of sharp o-minimality is that it goes far beyond this simple polynomial example, and it has the potential to describe complicated geometric functions, including periods of Calabi-Yau manifolds \cite{binyamini2022sharply,binyamini2024lognoetherianfunctions}.
 In these more complicated settings, the bound given in equation \eqref{eq:Bezout} generalizes to a polynomial $P_\cF(\cD)$ in $\cD$ depending on $\cF$, and there exists a similar bound for any computational or geometric problem which can be formulated using first-order logic.\footnote{ Connections between computational complexity and tameness where studied in the context of quantum gravity in \cite{Lanza:2023vee,Lanza:2024mqp,Lanza:2025qfz}.
 In particular, in \cite{Lanza:2025qfz} it was shown that the complexity of the process of verifying the weak gravity conjecture grows exponentially in the number of gauge fields.
 This agrees with the prediction from sharp o-minimality, since the number of gauge fields contributes to the format, so that polynomial growth is not expected.} For example, if the potential were a Pfaffian function of complexity $(\cF,\cD)$, the number of vacua would be bounded by $2^{\cF^2}\cF^\cF \cD^\cF$ \cite{Grimm:2024elq}.
 In the polynomial case, it would be feasible to find the vacua by hand, but for more complicated functions the universal bounds become very powerful.